awsker/EldenBingo/README.md

 # Elden Bingo
-This application makes it easier for running, administrating, spectating and streaming Elden Ring Bingo races.
+This application exists to make running, administrating, spectating and streaming Elden Ring Bingo races easier.
 It was made with [Bingo Brawlers](https://bingobrawlers.com) in mind.

 # Overview of Features
 * Host a server capable of running multiple bingo races at once